callumgare/big-shot/README.md

 />
 ```

 Although Big Shot is written in the Vue framework you don't have to have a Vue-based app to use it.
-Check the [source code of the demo](https://glitch.com/edit/#!/big-shot-demo) to see see how it can easily be embedded in any webpage.
+Check the [source code of the demo](https://glitch.com/edit/#!/big-shot-demo) to see how it can easily be embedded in any webpage.
 (Although to be honest if you're not adding it to a Vue app I don't know why you wouldn't just use the original [PhotoSwipe library](https://photoswipe.com/).)

 ## ✨ Motivation